-This latest strain to be detected is known as novel Coronavirus (2019-nCoV) and causes respiratory issues in those infected, similar to pneumonia.
+This latest strain to be detected is known as novel Coronavirus (COVID-19) and causes respiratory issues in those infected, similar to pneumonia.

 There have been thousands of confirmed cases in China and although measures have been put in place to contain the outbreak, the virus has been found all across the globe having been detected in the UK and elsewhere in Europe, the US, Australia and other parts of Asia.

 This rapid spread of cases has led the World Health Organisation to declare it a Public Health emergency of International Concern.

 With travel bans having started in China, now in place across the globe, sporting cancellations have been and will be inevitable.
 We speculated earlier in January whether the 2020 Tokyo Olympics could be effected but what other events have been postponed or cancelled?